opencelium/opencelium/docs/usage/schedules.rst

 |image15|

-If background of status is grey, it means that job was not still triggered, if green - last performance was successful and red, if it was failed.
+If the background of status is grey, it means that job was not still triggered, if green - last performance was successful and red, if it was failed.
 There is also a switcher that gives you an ability to enable or disable schedule.
 If the cron job of the schedule was not set, then you cannot change the status.